ManiacalLabs/BiblioPixel/doc/tutorial/Projects.rst

 ``path``
     ``path`` is added to the ``PYTHONPATH`` to allow loading of local Python libraries.

+``palettes``
+    A dictionary of named *Palettes*.
+A Palette is a list of colors, together with instructions on how to lay them out and interpolate between them.

 ``run``
     Controls how the topmost Animation is executed - how fast it runs, for how